-For a limited time, Starbucks is offering a combo deal to get your day started.
-For $5, get a Grande size hot brewed coffee and a Bacon Gouda or Sausage, Cheddar & Egg breakfast sandwich at participating locations.
+Through Sunday, April 2, Starbucks is offering a combo deal to get your day started.
+For $5, get a Grande hot brewed coffee and a Bacon Gouda or Sausage, Cheddar & Egg breakfast sandwich at participating locations.
 (There are no substitutions and Clover-brewed coffees are excluded.)
 You must purchase both items in a single transaction to get the savings.
 Even better, the breakfast sandwiches are available all day, so you can take advantage of the offer morning, noon or night — while supplies last.
-For your reference, each sandwich is regularly about $4.
+For reference, each sandwich is regularly about $4.
 (I always like to know regular prices, so I can determine whether or not I’m really getting a deal.
 I hope you do, too.)

 Bakeries & Cafes

 If you’re a chocolate connoisseur (or, at least, chocolate lover and who isn’t?), you’re aware that GODIVA chocolates are some of the finest.
 (Each piece is just so beautiful and perfect.)
 To get their fix, chocolate lovers can join GODIVA Chocolate Rewards Club for lots of sweet offers.
 Once a member has spent $10, they receive a FREE piece of chocolate every month at one of its boutiques, FREE standard shipping for one online order, a special birthday offer and exclusive offers every month.
 Plus, when members spend $20, they get a FREE gift the following month.
 Membership is FREE.
 You can sign-up online or at one of two local GODIVA Boutiques — Cherry Creek Shopping Center or Park Meadows Mall.